Belay device: Grigri

-Statistically, by sales volume, the Grigri is the most popular mechanically assisted braking belay device.
-A Grigri, when properly used, assists in braking the rope with a camming device that clamps the rope in the event of a fall.
-Because of the braking mechanism, modified belay techniques are widely used, though Petzl, the device's manufacturer, has approved only certain techniques for instructing new belayers.
-Grigris reportedly give a harder catch than a regular belay device because they allow little to no rope slippage when catching a fall.
-On the upside, this is offset by the fact that the person being belayed falls a shorter distance.
-They are a proprietary design by Petzl.
+One of the most popular devices, a Grigri (proprietary design by Petzl) assists in stopping a lead fall by using a camming device to create friction to quickly slow and stop the rope.
+Because of the braking mechanism, a variety of belay techniques are used, though Petzl has approved only certain techniques for instructing new belayers.
+Grigris reportedly give a harder catch than a regular belay device as they allow little to no rope slippage when catching a fall causing the person being belayed to fall a shorter distance.

-The original Grigri is rated for 10 to 11 mm single ropes, while the newer, smaller Grigri 2 is rated for 8.9 to 11 mm single ropes and optimized for 9.4 to 10.3 mm ropes.
-Trango sells a similar assisted braking belay device called the Cinch that is rated to work on ropes 9.4 to 11 mm.
+The original Grigris were rated for 10 to 11 mm single ropes, while the newer, smaller Grigri 2 is rated for 8.9 to 11 mm single ropes and optimized for 9.4 to 10.3 mm ropes.
+There are a number of similar assisted braking belay devices, including the Petzl Neox, the Trango Vergo and the Cinch, among others, that cover a range of rope sizes.

 Using a Grigri to bring up a second on a traditional anchor is however less favorable than other belay devices because the Grigri gives a more static catch with little to no rope slippage.
 This increases the amount of force exerted on the anchor which, in turn, increases the chance of anchor failure.